Find out how to get experience, and find and apply for jobs in the UK or when you return home.

 Start looking for graduate schemes early in your final year.
 You can think about graduate jobs or internships towards the end of your course.

 Try Student Circus.
-You can browse jobs with employers that offer sponsorship of the Skilled Worker Visa.
+You can browse jobs with employers that offer sponsorship of the Skilled Worker visa.
 You can also find immigration assistance from legal partners, ‘map my journey’ to help you keep track of your job hunt, and the latest tips, advice and insights to get you hired.
 Register with your Sussex email.
+You can also search Visa Sponsor Jobs for jobs that offer visa sponsorship.

 If you are looking to return home, or move to another country, at the end of your course, we have some resources to help you: